symfony/symfony-docs/tui/topics/events.rst

 Per-widget listeners are automatically scoped to the target widget.
 They belong to the widget itself and live as long as it does: taking it out of the tree and adding it back keeps them.
+A widget out of the tree still calls its own listeners, while global listeners only see its events while it is attached.

 ``onSubmit()`` and its siblings are wrappers around ``on()``, which takes the event class and the callback::